gplepage/vegas/doc/source/tutorial.rst

     The total number of integrand evaluations, ``nitn * neval``, is about the same in both cases, but increasing ``neval`` is more than twice as accurate as increasing ``nitn``.
-Typically one wants to use no more than 10 or 20 iterations beyond the point where vegas has fully adapted.
+Typically you want to use no more than 10 or 20 iterations beyond the point where |vegas| has fully adapted.
 You want some number of iterations so that you can verify Gaussian behavior by checking the |chi2| and *Q*, but not too many.